Felice Mazzù

-Felice Mazzù (born 12 March 1966) is a Belgian professional football manager, currently head coach of Belgian Pro League club OH Leuven.
+Felice Mazzù (born 12 March 1966) is a Belgian professional football manager, currently managing Challenger Pro League club Eupen.

 Mazzù has built a reputation for improving the status of smaller clubs, earning several promotions with regional sides, before helping Charleroi qualify for the Belgian Pro League title play-offs three times.
 He is also known for spotting and nurturing young talented players, such as Victor Osimhen, Paul Onuachu, Kaoru Mitoma, Deniz Undav and Dante Vanzeir.

 His most famous spell in management saw him guide Union Saint-Gilloise back to the Belgian top-flight in 2021 after 48 years away, before bringing them to the brink of the title in their first season back in the top division.

 Mazzù has also had brief spells in charge of Racing Genk and Anderlecht, leaving both clubs within six months of appointment, with both mid-table.

 In total, he has previously been in charge of RCS Nivellois, RA Marchiennoise des Sports, RCS Brainois, Léopold Uccle-Woluwe, Tubize, White Star Woluwe, Charleroi, Genk, Union SG and Anderlecht.

 Coaching career

 Lower division beginnings

-A youth team coach for RCS Nivellois during his playing days in lower-league and amateur football in the 1990s, Mazzù first came to attention while T2 (assistant coach) at Tubize during the 2008-09 season, working under Albert Cartier, whom Mazzù succeeded the following season.
+A youth team coach for RCS Nivellois during his playing days in lower-league and amateur football in the 1990s, Mazzù first came to attention while T2 (assistant coach) at Tubize during the 2008–09 season, working under Albert Cartier, whom Mazzù succeeded the following season.

 After one year in change at Tubize, Mazzù was recruited by Brussels club White Star Woluwe in the summer of 2010, and immediately guided White Star from Division 3 to promotion to the Second Division (now Challenger Pro League) in his very first season in charge, in tandem to also guiding them to quarter-finals of the 2010-11 Belgian Cup.

-During the 2012-2013 season, the club won the first phase of the Second Division championship, guaranteeing them a place in the "final round", playing-off for promotion to the top division in Belgium, the Pro League.
+During the 2012–2013 season, the club won the first phase of the Second Division championship, guaranteeing them a place in the "final round", playing-off for promotion to the top division in Belgium, the Pro League.
 Despite a good start to the season, White Star Woluwe faced severe financial difficulties and was placed into liquidation in April 2013.
 It was only thanks to the unexpected intervention of a group of investors from Dubai that the club earned a temporary reprieve to contest the final play-offs, but without Mazzù, who left the club.

 During that season, Mazzù had attracted the interest of Standard Liege to succeed Dutch coach Ron Jans in October 2012, but Standard's overtures were rejected, as they would be again two years later.